 Because of its simplicity and benefits, momentum for automatic voter registration is growing.
-Since 2015, when Oregon became the first state to pass automatic voter registration, iVote has run multiple advocacy and electoral campaigns across the country with ten other states and the District of Columbia adopting it.
+Since 2015, when Oregon became the first state to pass automatic voter registration, iVote has run multiple advocacy and electoral campaigns across the country with thirteen other states and the District of Columbia adopting it.

 Why Automatic Voter Registration?

 The 2018 primaries proved that when we increase turnout – especially among minority, young and urban voters – Democrats win.
 While turnout this year was built on the anger, energy, and enthusiasm of the Resistance, we know that won't be the case every year.
 So, the question we need to ask is "What if we could leverage the increased turnout this year to increase turnout every year?"

 Automatic voter registration has proven to increase turnout, especially among younger, lower-income voters and people of color.
 In its first year of implementation in Oregon saw 272,000 newly voters including 116,000 that wouldn’t have been registered without automatic voter registration.
 As a result, Oregon saw the largest increase in turnout in the union.
 And it wasn’t just that overall turnout was up, it disproportionately increased among lower income, younger and voters of color.

 The biggest opportunity yet